ammarthegoat09/Hackintosh-PixelbookGo/README.md

 (3. [yusufklncc+](https://github.com/yusufklncc) -- Responsible for providing the installer (the .raw file).

 Thanks for reading this guide!
 I hoped it helped you or others in installing macOS on a Pixelbook or Pixelbook Go!
 Please inform me if there are any grammar mistakes or unclear statements.
-Here's my personal email: ammar.krikib09@gmail.com
+Here's my email: ammar.krikib06@gmail.com